 Notice of Funding Opportunity

-This year, the Embassy of the United States to Yemen will accept public service projects proposed and managed by teams of at least two (2) alumni.
-AEIF2023 projects will support U.S. commitment to:
+The Embassy of the United States to Yemen will accept public service projects proposed and managed by teams of at least two (2) alumni that support one or more of the following themes:

-- Develop financial literacy among women and youth.
+- Develop financial and/or legal literacy among women and youth

 FEDERAL AWARD INFORMATION

-Program Performance Period: Proposed programs should run between August 2023 and August 2024.
+Proposed programs should run between August 2024 and August 2025.

 - Eligible Applicants:

 The following individuals are eligible to apply:

 - Applicants must be alumni of a S. government-funded or sponsored exchange program or a U.S. government-sponsored exchange program (https://j1visa.state.gov/).

 - Projects teams must include teams of at least two (2) alumni.